Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter11.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100"/>
-# How to set up Tax settings
+# How to configur the Theme nad Grid
-This is the first Chapter of the **Inzzii manual** because it's very important to set up the tax before any other step.
-Every country has it's own VAT settings and thats why there are no predefined taxes in the app.
-*Note* There are called fiscal countries,.
-These countries have a extra, special tax rules.
-Shop owners must have a fiscal solution.
-This solution is a blackbox (a piece of hardware connected to the POS where transactions are stored.
-There are also online fiscal solutions vailable in certain countries.
-At the moment we only have a certified Swedisah fiscal solution
+in this Chapter of the **Inzzii manual** we explain how to change the deault colors of the app.
+And how to customize the Grid

 ## How to add VAT